digitalraadgivning/nagios-config-server/README.md

     `cd plugins`
 3. Clone the repository: `git clone https://github.com/digitalraadgivning/nagios-config-server`.
 4. Navigate to the repository: `cd nagios-config-server`.
+5. Make the python script executable `chmod +x check_nsclient.py`
-5. Create a file named **nsclient_config.cfg** for the configuration variables: `mk nsclient_config.cfg`.
+6. Create a file named **nsclient_config.cfg** for the configuration variables: `vim nsclient_config.cfg`.
-6. Open the *nsclient_config.cfg* in an editor and paste in the following template:
+7. Open the *nsclient_config.cfg* in an editor and paste in the following template:
     ```
     define command {
             command_name       generic_check_nsclient